-In the fall of 2020, universities are faced with an unprecedented challenge.
-In the midst of a global pandemic, the guarantee of a typical college student experience cannot be granted.
-With limited extracurriculars, heavily enforced social distancing measures and the potential inability to return to campus, the upcoming academic school year is full of uncertainty.
+In the fall of 2020, universities were faced with an unprecedented challenge.
+In the midst of a global pandemic, the guarantee of a typical college student experience could not be granted.
+With limited extracurriculars, heavily enforced social distancing measures and the potential inability to return to campus, this academic year has been full of uncertainty.
 Now that the spring semester has resumed and workflows are in place it is critical to pause and listen to what students are saying about this year.

 In order to gauge how well pandemic communication strategies are being received, universities need a way to get in front of their students at scale and ask them specific, targeted questions that will ultimately drive insights that staff can act upon.
 With all that being said, these “gut checks” need to be executed in a way that feels authentic, provides students with real answers and will actually drive response rates.